 The Board of Directors is made up of elected and appointed membership from social service agencies, senior clubs, and representatives from the County Commissioners, area churches, and the community-at-large.
 An Advisory Council made up of representatives of stakeholder groups and community members is appointed by the County Commissioners and provides guidance to the Board and Chief Executive Officer.

 The Commission on Aging is funded by federal, state, and local government, as well as by contributions from individuals, businesses, and private foundations.
 The Washington County Commission on Aging, Inc. is audited annually.
 The audit is performed by J.C.
 Kunkle and Associates, a certified public accounting firm.

-Major funders include the federal Administration on Aging, the Maryland Department of Aging, the Board of County Commissioners, and the United Way of Washington County.
+Major funders include the federal Administration on Aging, the Maryland Department of Aging, and the Board of County Commissioners.

 There are no fees for several of the services provided by the Commission on Aging, except as noted, though contributions are strongly encouraged.